TheCentiCoding/Praktikum-Anjing/README.md

 # Carlo's Programming Practicum Archives
 Archives of my assignments.

-Mainly using Java, configured using Ant.
+Mainly using Java, built using Apache Ant.

 For personal use and study material only.